2023 Most Popular Public Health Bachelor's Degree Schools in the Great Lakes Region

 After completing their Bachelor's Degree, public health graduates from U-M carry an average student debt load of $17,511.

-Read full report on Public Health at University of Michigan - Ann Arbor
+Full Public Health at University of Michigan - Ann Arbor Report

-Miami University - Oxford landed the #8 spot in the 2023 rankings for the most popular bachelor’s degree public health programs.
-Miami University - Oxford is a large public school located in the fringe town of Oxford.
+Miami University - Oxford did quite well in this year’s ranking of the most popular places for public health students to get a bachelor’s degree.
+It came in at #8 on the list.
+Miami University - Oxford is a fairly large public school located in the fringe town of Oxford.

 About 78% of the students majoring in public health at the school are women while 23% are male.